 The Dead Sea contains a concoction of minerals that have been scientifically verified to carry healing properties.
 The potassium acts as a moisturiser and helps your body recover after strenuous exercise; combined with the bromide in the water, it helps to relieve muscle and joint tensions.
 The concentration of sodium boosts your immune system, the calcium chlorides strengthen your bones and nails, and the magnesium has anti-ageing qualities.

-It’s mud will leave you silky smooth
+The mud will leave your skin silky smooth

 Take photos before relaxing

 Even if you have a GoPro or a waterproof camera, the super-high salt concentration will leave a film over the lens that will make it temporarily unusable.
 Thus, to ensure your obligatory floating-in-the-Dead-Sea-with-a-newspaper photo, get snapping before your camera gets wet.

 It’s drying up

 The Dead Sea is shrinking at an alarming rate, with the surface level dropping more than a metre a year.
 The main reason for this is the decline of the River Jordan, with which the Dead Sea connects.
 So, pack your things and visit the Dead Sea before it changes irrevocably.